DoogeJ/OpenAITelegramBot/README.md

 * AllowedChats: An array of Chat ID's to allow.
 It is **strongly** recommended to restrict the bot to a single private or group chat for both privacy- and consistency-reasons, because all messages are combined in a single conversation.
 This value type is a so-called 'long array' and entries can be comma-separated.
 Valid examples are: `[-1001233544581, 434502930]` or `[-1001233544581]` or `[null]` when not configured (every chat is allowed).
 To get the ID of a user group chat, you can use various options, for example [@RawDataBot](https://t.me/RawDataBot) (no affiliation, don't forget to remove this from your group after getting the ID).
 * MessageLengthLimit: The maximum length of a message to accept from a user.
 Keep in mind that long messages have an effect on the amount of used tokens, and thus the cost and length of bot 'memory'.
 Recommended `1024` or lower.
 * AllowPrivateMessages: This defines if the bot will accept private messages.
 Possible values are '`true`' and '`false`'.
 It is **strongly** recommended to only use this for private bots, and have your User ID in the AllowedChats list.
+* PhotoQuality: This defines the resolution of the picture send to OpenAI when using `VisionSupport`.
+Possible values are `Low`, `Medium`, and `High`.
+Keep in mind that higher quality images will use up more tokens, but using a lower quality might make text illegible.